jocafamaka/nagmapReborn/README.md

 [See here](https://jocafamaka.github.io) the NagMap Reborn live preview:
 [![NagMap Reborn live preview](https://i.imgur.com/Mc26Pn5.png)](https://jocafamaka.github.io)

-## Stable version
+## Under development

-The [master](https://github.com/jocafamaka/nagmapReborn) branch will always contain the code referring to the latest stable version.
+The master branch will always contain the code referring to the latest stable version.

-This branch contains the latest modifications and new features that are still being tested and should NOT be used in production under any circumstances!
+See [here](https://github.com/jocafamaka/nagmapReborn/tree/developing) the version in development, this version contains the latest modifications and new features.

+It should be noted that this version may contain features that are still being tested and should **NOT** be used in production under any circumstances!

 ## Support